Thinking of visiting Egypt? Plan your trip with this in-depth Egypt travel guide.

 Read Next: How to Visit the Great Pyramids of Giza

 A Nile River cruise is one of Egypt’s top activities.
-Take a traditional felucca boat ride down the Nile.
+Take a traditional felucca boat ride down the Nile or opt for a more luxury ship.
 And enjoy optional water activities and a delicious lunch before catching breathtaking sunset views on the deck.

 Read Next: Why a Nile River Cruise Should Be at the Top of Your Egypt Hit List